EDF Energy: Sponsorship

 EDF was the main sponsor of the Anglo-Welsh Cup – the Rugby Union domestic cup for the twelve clubs in the English Premiership and the four Welsh regions – between 2006 and 2009.
 In July 2007, EDF was confirmed as another Level One sponsor for London 2012 with exclusive branding rights and Olympic team sponsorship for the 2008, 2010 and 2012 games as well as being the official energy provider.

 In August 2008, EDF formed a partnership with The British Red Cross to help vulnerable people to get support during power failures.
 In January 2011, EDF took over sponsorship from British Airways of the London Eye, on a three-year deal renaming the London Eye as the EDF Energy London Eye.

 Marketing

-On 4 January 2008, EDF began advertising on the television through ITV, Channel 4, Channel 5 and various satellite channels.
-EDF are using "It's not easy being green" as their slogan to target a new greener eco-friendly image.
+On 4 January 2008, EDF began advertising on the television through ITV, Channel 4, Channel 5 and various satellite channels, using "It's not easy being green" as their slogan to target a new greener eco-friendly image.
 In 2009, with Euro RSCG London, EDF created the Team Green Britain campaign, in which Olympic athletes encouraged Britons to be more environmentally aware.

 On 2 April 2012, EDF launched an advert, including their new mascot, Zingy.

 In 2020 EDF launched their new brand purpose focused on tackling climate change and aired a TV advertising campaign promoting their new company ambition and purpose "Helping Britain achieve Net Zero".